squidcloudio/squid-samples/todo-angular/frontend/README.md

    **npm start**

-3. In the app.module.ts we connected squid service and auth service:
+3. In the app.module.ts file, we imported and connected the SquidService and AuthService.
+These services handle authentication and data retrieval for the application:

 **_src/app/app.module.ts:_**